Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 A document processor typically receives forms and must check them for any errors and that everything is present and in order.
 Therefore, the role usually commands a high level of attention to detail.
 For instance, a mortgage loan underwriter assesses a mortgage applicant to determine whether or not to grant the requested loan.
 However, it is a documents processor that ensures all required documentation and information pertaining to the mortgage application has been received and is in good order.

-IDP empowers a lender’s document processors by automating repetitive, time-consuming tasks: indexing, extracting key data, and formulating data-driven insights.
-The result is that processors can optimize the overall document management function and focus their time on the more demanding areas of their role.
+Intelligent document processing empowers a lender’s document processors by automating repetitive, time-consuming tasks: indexing, extracting key data, and formulating data-driven insights.
+Essentially, IDP enables processors to optimize the overall document management function and focus their time on the more demanding areas of their role.

-Organizations can automate the processing of various types of documentation with intelligent document processing software.
-Automating this function can help organizations by:
+Organizations can automate the processing of various types of documentation with ai-based intelligent document processing software.
+Automating this function benefits organizations by:

 - Reducing their reliance on human employees for document analysis and data entry and markedly increase operational efficiency.